 - Conveyance fees

 - Valuation fee

 - Removal costs

-These funds are quite considerable.
-Try setting up a separate bank account solely to hold the funds for your removal day.
+These funds can add up to a considerable amount.
+You could set up a separate bank account solely to hold the funds for your removal day.

 That way you can compare the balance with your budget sheet.
-Plus, any sales you make from garage sales can be added to the fund to increase your budget.
+Plus, any sales or extra money you make beforehand can be added to the pot to increase your budget.

 Agree your moving date

-Once you’ve exchanged contracts you can agree a moving date with the seller.
+Once you’ve exchanged contracts you can agree a moving date (completion date) with the seller.

 Some solicitors agree to exchange contracts and move on the same day but this could be risky if you run into any legal issues; you and your removals van turn up to find you can’t get into your new home.